|

 Facilitator: Henry Schuman

-This class is structured for the student who has no or little knowledge of the game of bridge, and for those who played it years ago and need a refresher.
+This course is a continuation of the Introduction to Bridge I course.
+It is structured for the student with very limited prior knowledge of the game of bridge.
 We will cover how the game is played, bridge vocabulary, basic Standard American bidding, and basic card play.
-There will be opportunities to play hands that will illustrate what has been taught in class.
-The students will dictate how fast the class will move.
+Each week, learn new content which builds on the previous week's concepts.
+There will be ample opportunities to play hands that will illustrate what has been taught in class.
+The students will dictate the pace of the course so all can grasp the basics of the game.

 |